giovannilupi/dotfiles/README.md

 ### lf

 This is one of the binaries I use most frequently.
 Setting it up is straightforward, as lf automatically detects configuration files located in `.config/lf`.
-For Linux setups, the `lfrc` config file is largely compatible, although adjustments may be necessary.
-First, some of the key binds might not be suitable outside of macOS.
+For Linux setups, the `lfrc` config file is largely compatible, although a few adjustments may be necessary.
+First, some of the key binds might not be ideal outside of macOS.
 Second, this file includes some commands specific to macOS, such as `pbcopy`.

+All scripts included in `lfrc` and `preview` use POSIX syntax, maximizing compatibility across different Unix-like systems.
+To optimize performance, I recommend using a minimal POSIX shell, such as [`dash`](http://gondor.apana.org.au/~herbert/dash/).
+While macOS comes with dash preinstalled, `sh` is symlinked to `bash` by default.
+On my system, I prefer not to change this, as I do not exclude the possibility of some OS scripts to rely on bash-specific syntax.
+Therefore, I instead trigger dash using the shebang `#!/bin/dash`.
+You may need to change the lfrc `set shell` directive and the preview script shebang according to your preferred shell.
+Optimizing performance is crucial for the preview script, as it is invoked each time a file is selected.
+Because lf spawns a new shell at every command, reducing the startup time can also be beneficial in lfrc.

 To enable file previews, ensure that the `preview` script is executable.
 The previwer uses chafa in conjunction with the sixel protocol to display images.
 You can check if you terminal emulator supports the sixel protocol [here](https://www.arewesixelyet.com/).
 If your terminal emulator does not provide sixel support, you can modify the previewer to use a different protocol, or to dispaly images using the ascii art option.